Gülse Birsel: Career

 During her second year attending university, Gülse Birsel started working for Aktüel magazine.
 Upon her return to Turkey in 1996, she started working at ATV, writing the foreign news bulletins for three months.
 A year later she was appointed editor-in-chief of Esquire Turkey magazine.
 From December 1997 to 2003, she was editor-in-chief of Harper's Bazaar Turkey.
-In 2001-2002 she worked as a columnist for Sabah newspaper.
+She worked as a columnist in Sabah newspaper from 2002 to 2012.
 During this period, she also worked as general coordinator in FHM, Gezi, Harper's Bazaar and House Beautiful.
-In March 2002, she made her television debut on ATV's g.a.g..
+In March 6, 2002, she made her television debut on ATV's g.a.g..
 In March 2003, she published the scenario for g.a.g. together with the articles she had previously written in a book titled Gayet Ciddiyim.
-Until March 2004, she served as the presenter and writer of g.a.g..
+Until February 11, 2004, she served as the presenter and writer of g.a.g..

 In March 2003, together with Levent Özdilek, she played in a leading role in ATV's series Eyvah!
-Eski Kocam, but the show was canceled after the first episode.
+Eski Kocam, but the show was canceled after the second episode.
 In February 2004, she started working as both an actress and scenarist for ATV's series Avrupa Yakası.
 She shared the leading role with Gazanfer Özcan, Hümeyra and Ata Demirer.
 In May 2004, her second book Hâlâ Ciddiyim was published.
 She made her cinematic debut in 2005, with the movie Hırsız Var!.
 Her third book, Yolculuk Nereye Hemşerim?, was released in August 2005.
 In April 2008, she carried the 2008 Summer Olympics torch in Istanbul.
 In 2009, she appeared in her first cinematic role in the movie 7 Kocalı Hürmüz.

 Avrupa Yakası ended in June 2009.
 Birsel's fourth book Velev ki Ciddiyim! was released in December 2009, followed by her fifth book Yazlık in June 2011.
 In January 2012, she began working as an actress and scenarist on Kanal D's series Yalan Dünya, which lasted for four seasons.
 She shared the leading role with Altan Erkekli, Füsun Demirel and Olgun Şimşek.
 In Mart 2013, she started working as a columnist for Hürriyet.
 In 2015, she became one of the judges on TV8's contest Komedi Türkiye.
 Her sixth book, Memleketi Ben Kurtaracağım! was released in November 2015.

 Her first feature film, Aile Arasında, in which she served as both scenarist and actress was released in December 2017.
 In February 2018, she started working as a scenarist and lead actress on Star TV's comedy series Jet Sosyete.
 In October 2019, Birsel announced her resignation from her post as a columnist for Hürriyet newspaper.

-She started writing the Yılbaşı movie, which will be released on the Disney + platform in 2022, and she will star in this movie.
+Birsel wrote and starred in Yılbaşı, which released on Disney+ in December 2022.

 Personal life

 In August 1999, Gülse Birsel married columnist and TV programmer Murat Birsel in Cannes, France.
 The two met through Ayşe Arman.
 Birsel, who has said that she is not suitable for motherhood, has no children.
 Birsel and her husband live in Nişantaşı.
-In August 2014, her mother Semiha Şener passed away.
+In August 2014, her mother Semiha Şener died.